Kenneth Jones

 *

 One set.
 Three acts.
 Six characters.
 Darkly comic, ruminative, funny, heartbreaking and hopeful, the play deals specifically with white characters' narcissism and their culpability in systemic racism.
 Yes, it's a booze-kissed reunion that moves from morning to evening and (purposely) is one of those "long-buried-secrets-are-revealed" plays.
-It's an attempt at an ensemble family play that echoes the heat and chew of Tennessee Williams’ melodramas without becoming camp or Southern gothic.
+It's an attempt at an ensemble family play that echoes the heat and chew of Tennessee Williams' or Eugene O'Neill's multi-act family dramas without becoming camp or Southern gothic.
 While the restaurant they work in reveals itself as an allegory for America, the play wants to be about finding family — and preserving family by examining it and reinventing it.
-Newly revised in 2023.
-ASK FOR A PERUSAL COPY.
+It's not an "issue" play or a lecture, it's a play about a family desperately composting pieces of its own history.

 Circa 1976, or Somewhere in the Suburbs of a Swing State Shaped Like a Mitten